Auto Trader Group (LON:AUTO) Given Buy Rating at Peel Hunt

-Auto Trader Group (LON:AUTO)‘s stock had its “buy” rating reissued by equities researchers at Peel Hunt in a research note issued on Friday, Digital Look reports.
-They presently have a GBX 715 ($9.34) price objective on the stock.
-Peel Hunt’s price target would suggest a potential upside of 17.10% from the company’s previous close.
+Peel Hunt reaffirmed their buy rating on shares of Auto Trader Group (LON:AUTO) in a research note issued to investors on Friday morning, LSE.Co.UK reports.
+Peel Hunt currently has a GBX 715 ($9.34) target price on the stock.

-A number of other brokerages have also recently issued reports on AUTO.
-Deutsche Bank Aktiengesellschaft restated a “buy” rating on shares of Auto Trader Group in a research report on Tuesday, October 19th.
-Shore Capital reissued a “hold” rating on shares of Auto Trader Group in a research report on Wednesday.
-Finally, JPMorgan Chase & Co. boosted their price objective on shares of Auto Trader Group from GBX 604 ($7.89) to GBX 630 ($8.23) and gave the company an “underweight” rating in a research report on Tuesday, October 19th.
-Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and three have assigned a buy rating to the company.
-According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of GBX 633.75 ($8.28).
+A number of other research analysts have also recently issued reports on AUTO.
+Shore Capital reissued a hold rating on shares of Auto Trader Group in a research report on Wednesday, November 3rd.
+JPMorgan Chase & Co. lifted their target price on shares of Auto Trader Group from GBX 604 ($7.89) to GBX 630 ($8.23) and gave the stock an underweight rating in a report on Tuesday, October 19th.
+Deutsche Bank Aktiengesellschaft reaffirmed a buy rating on shares of Auto Trader Group in a report on Tuesday, October 19th.
+Finally, Peel Hunt reaffirmed a buy rating and issued a GBX 715 ($9.34) target price on shares of Auto Trader Group in a report on Friday.
+Two analysts have rated the stock with a sell rating, four have issued a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of Hold and an average price target of GBX 642.78 ($8.40).

 Auto Trader Group plc operates in the digital automotive marketplace in the United Kingdom and Ireland.
 It offers its products to retailers, home traders, and logistics firms; vehicle advertisement on its websites for private sellers, as well as insurance and loan financing products to consumers; and display advertising on its websites for manufacturers and their advertising agencies.